emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 - **Processing capabilities in high-throughput situations:** EMQX Kafka producer supports synchronous/asynchronous writing modes, enabling flexible balancing between latency and throughput according to different scenarios.
 - **Real-time metrics:** Metrics such as total message count, successful/failed delivery count, message rate, etc., can be combined with SQL rules to perform operations like data extraction, filtering, enrichment, and transformation before pushing messages to Kafka or devices.

-This data integration helps you to stablish an effective and robust IoT platform architecture so that your increasing volums of IoT data can be transmitted under stable network connections and can be futher stored and managed effectively.
+This data integration helps you to establish an effective and robust IoT platform architecture so that your increasing volumes of IoT data can be transmitted under stable network connections and can be further stored and managed effectively.

 ## Before You Start

-This section describe the preparations you need to complete before you start to create the Kafka data bridges in EMQX Dashboard.
+This section describes the preparations you need to complete before you start to create the Kafka data bridges in EMQX Dashboard.

 ### Prerequisites